Ludwig Ahgren: 2018–2021: Early Twitch career and initial popularity

 In December 2020, both Ahgren's YouTube channel and his Twitch channel reached over one million followers; Cale Michael of Dot Esports credited his rapid growth to his "Twitch stream expanding, continued collaboration with other big creators, and his willingness to try new forms of content out both live and for his YouTube channel."
-Also in December, Ahgren released a Christmas album, A Very Mogul Christmas, to allow streamers to listen to Christmas music without DMCA issues.

 In January 2021, Ahgren began hosting a game show on Twitch, titled Hivemind, with fellow streamer Cr1TiKaL.
 In October 2021, Ahgren was among a multitude of streamers whose earnings from Twitch were revealed in a data breach; between August 2019 and October 2021, Ahgren had earned $3.3 million through Twitch, which Ahgren confirmed.

 Subathon

 On March 14, 2021, Ahgren held a subathon that ran for 30 days, ending on April 13, 2021.
 A "subathon", short for "subscription marathon", is a type of livestream on Twitch where every time a streamer receives a subscription—US$5 donations from viewers—more time is added to a descending timer.
 Once the timer reaches zero, the stream ends.
 Ahgren received around 282,000 subscriptions during his subathon, breaking the previous record set in 2018 by Tyler "Ninja" Blevins of the most concurrent subscribers on Twitch.
+His record lasted until February 2023, when it was broken by Kai Cenat.

-Move to YouTube
+2021–2024: Move to YouTube

-On November 29, 2021, Ahgren announced he would depart from live streaming on Twitch, and moved to YouTube Gaming on November 30.
+On November 29, 2021, Ahgren announced he would depart from live streaming on Twitch and moved to YouTube Gaming on November 30.
 He announced this with a short comedy sketch, where he blew up a purple car symbolizing Twitch.
 According to Dot Esports, Ahgren cited his move to YouTube as one of the reasons why Twitch later relaxed its exclusivity rules for its partnered streamers.

 In December 2021, Ahgren received two DMCA-related bans, temporarily suspending his streams.
 On September 11, 2022, Ahgren was banned for a third time during a stream where he deliberately played the copyrighted song "Go!!!" to see how quickly he would be banned.
 He was banned after one minute and thirty-one seconds which he claimed was a "world record".

 On July 2, 2022, Ludwig hosted an in-person version of his game show, Mogul Money Live, to over 5,000 people at the YouTube Theater.
-Contestants included Pokimane, xQc, Sykkuno, Mizkif, Sodapoppin, and Fuslie; among others.
-Sykkuno won the show and was rewarded with a "golden toilet".
-The event set a new streaming record on Ludwig's YouTube channel, with 146,699 viewers at its peak.
+Contestants included Pokimane, xQc, Sykkuno, Mizkif, Sodapoppin, and Fuslie, among others.

-On September 23, 2022, Ahgren announced a chess boxing event, the Mogul Chessboxing Championship, that was held on December 11, 2022, in the Galen Center in Los Angeles; It featured both streamers and professional chess players.
+On September 23, Ahgren announced a chess boxing event, the Mogul Chessboxing Championship, that was held on December 11, in the Galen Center in Los Angeles; It featured both streamers and professional chess players.
 In the event, Ahgren was both co-host and a participant in a surprise chess-slap match with Connor Colquhoun.
-On September 27, 2022, Ahgren announced the founding of the creative agency Offbrand, along with fellow streamers Brandon 'Atrioc' Ewing, Nathan Stanz, and Nick Allen.